 When is the application deadline for Potomac Crescent Waldorf School?

-The application deadline for Potomac Crescent Waldorf School is rolling (applications are reviewed as they are received year-round).
+The application deadline for Potomac Crescent Waldorf School is Jan.
+26 / rolling (applications are due on Jan.
+26 but additional applications are reviewed year-round as space permits ).

 In what neighborhood is Potomac Crescent Waldorf School located?